 Market data is crucial for all market participants.
 The Company provides market data to Members and market data providers

-Aquis Exchange has provided market data free of charge to Members and data vendors since the trading venue was launched in November 2013.
-The Company started charging market data vendors with effect from 1 July 2018.
+Aquis Exchange has provided market data free of charge to Members since the trading venue was launched in November 2013.
+The Company started charging market data vendors for data with effect from 1 July 2018.